accuzipinc/cass-typeahead/README.md

 If you would prefer to build your own front-end component and just use our backend API calls, the documentation for that is available in our [Postman Documentation](https://documenter.getpostman.com/view/265468/RWMFrnop)

+The three examples below show the different options for using autoCass: off will disable it and you'll need to call CASS on your own. addresses will CASS automatically after selecting a value from Address1, or leaving the Address2 input. address2 will CASS automatically only after leaving the Address2 input

 ### Sample with Auto CASS off

 A basic example with a typeahead address input and automatic parsing of the response into their specific address input fields, without autoCass.
 The user can click the CASS Validate button to perform the CASS.